-The Diaconate is a ministry of people committed to service in and for the church, a ministry of Word and service that has its roots in the New Testament, and has a history of development and usage in the Church catholic from its beginnings to the present time.
+The Synodical Diaconate is a ministry of people committed to service in and for the that has its roots in the New Testament, and has a history of development and usage in the Church catholic from its beginnings to the present time.

-It has had a variety of definitions in times past and present, and has included a broad range of people, privileges, and responsibilities throughout its history.
-Sometimes it has included, in large part, people who were taking a step toward the Office of Pastor or Priest.
+The diaconate has had a variety of definitions in times past and present, and has included a broad range of people, privileges, and responsibilities throughout its history.
+Sometimes it has included in large part people who were taking a step toward the Office of Pastor or Priest.
 At other times, it has been seen and thought of as an order of people who represented the Church in service to her members and to the world through works of mercy and witness, thus supplementing the Office of Pastor, as well as amplifying and supporting the ministry of all the baptized.
 It is in this latter sense that we define the Synodical Diaconate.